 Rotten Rita was known to have the worst speed in New York City.
 It could kill you.
 Rita himself was in the process of killing his own father.
 Every week they had coffee together, which Rita laced with megadoses of speed that often left the old man mumbling ninety miles an hour to a light bulb for the rest of the day.
 Of course, Rita insisted he only did it to test each new batch of stuff.
 He was pleased to announce that this week his dad had tossed himself out the second-story window and broken both his legs, and this was the stuff that did itall of which called for much tasting and sampling on our parts, and another magnanimous promise from Rita that the score that finally put his old man in Bellevue would be free.
 (102)

-Last week's episode of The Sarah Silverman Show made fun of Laura Silverman's appearance, which is weird because I'll kiss Sarah Silverman right on the lips if Laura Silverman isn't just a sort of slightly fucked-up Gisele Bundchen.
+Last week's episode of The Sarah Silverman Show made fun of Laura Silverman's appearance, which is weird because I'll kiss Sarah Silverman right on the lips if Laura Silverman isn't just a sort of slightly messed-up Gisele Bundchen.

 Who VERR da peepull I vuss goingk to meet in EntARKteeka, et da ent uv duh VURRLT?
 Vutt verr dare DREEMPS?